mgsteinmetz/e-commerce-back-end/README.md

 To install, travel to my github, and use my code!

 ## Usage
-To USE my code, all you have to do is type 'node server.js' into the integrated terminal!!
+To USE my code, all you have to do is type 'npm run seeds' into the integrated terminal to seed your database with the table data!!
+Then you can type 'npm start' and it will start listening on the desired server!

 ## License
 My project uses the MIT License